On vanishing criteria of $L^2$-Betti numbers of groups: New Vanishing Criteria

 This is exactly the point of \cite[Theorem 6.9]{PetersonThom_Freiheit} for $k=1$ based on $\gpd$-cohomology.
 Instead of using $\gpd$-cocycles, we suggest a module theoretic approach.
 Before proving the above inequality we have to establish two preliminary results.
+Recall that $N$ is a normal subgroup in $G$ that is contained in $H$.